carlo-colombo/dublin-bus-api/README.md

 The API are focused on retrieving bus stop and timetables

-Documentatio is available at http://hexdocs.pm/dublin_bus_api/Stop.html
+Documentation is available at http://hexdocs.pm/dublin_bus_api/Stop.html

 Disclaimer
 ----------